Jax922/MedicalRAG/README.md

     node app.js # then you can see the message "Server is listening on port 8080", that means the WebSocket server is running
 ```

+The doctor client will connect to the WebSocket server to receive the real-person chat.
+The doctor client is running on the http://localhost:3000/doctor.

 You can open the browser and go to http://localhost:8080 to monitor the WebSocket server.
 In that page, you can see the real-time chat between the doctor and the older adults.

 ### Settings of RAG